SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde_Schwarz_THV9_DAB_N+1_-_Transmitter.md

 ### Connections

-#### This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

-#### SNMP CONNECTION:
+#### SNMP CONNECTION

 - **IP address/host**: The polling IP of the device.

 SNMP Settings:

 - **IP port**: The IP port of the device.
 - **Get community string**: The community string used when reading values from the device, by default *public*.
 - **Set community string**: The community string used when setting values on the device, by default *private*.